pflanze/lily/README.md

     (LOG "Hi")
     #!void

-Check `examples/qt/main.cpp` for the "DEFPRIM.." forms to see what functionality is supported.
-(Most tabs in the GUI don't have a function, the Log one is the one that shows the output from the `LOG` Scheme procedure.)
+Check [examples/qt/main.cpp](examples/qt/main.cpp) for the "DEFPRIM.." forms to see what functionality is supported.
+(Most tabs in the GUI don't currently have a function, the Log one is the one that shows the output from the `LOG` Scheme procedure.)

 ## Author